theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/backup-and-migration.md

 1. Make sure the versions of Xtract Universal on both machines match.
 2. Create a backup of the config directory of the current machine.
-3. Decide whether you need a partial or a full migration. <br> For a full migration you can restore the whole config directory (default: `C:\Program Files\XtractUniversal\config`) on the different machine.
+3. Decide whether you need a partial or a full migration. <br> For a full migration you can restore the whole config directory (by default: `C:\Program Files\XtractUniversal\config`) on the different machine.
 You can alternatively restore parts of the backup, by copying e.g., only the destinations or extractions directories.
 4. Restart the Xtract Universal Service, when performing a full migration or copying the "sources" directory onto the different machine.